How Important is Your Design Website’s “About” Page?

 While it’s great to be generating interest for your business, you want to mention who your core audience is.
 Who are you targeting and why should they care?
 This will not only help visitors understand if it’s for them, but also to help you clear up any misconceptions early in the process.
 Pro tip: This is especially important for design professionals who may only operate in a certain geographical area.

 Define your value proposition

 Visitors want to know what they will get if they choose to invest in your products or services.
+It is important to establish why your business is different and what potential clients can expect.
 Are you producing luxury furniture that will withstand the tests of time?
 Are your architectural designs unconventional yet functional?
 Your offering should be apparent from the moment they get to your website but adding a bit of clarification can sometimes help get to show the value of your business.

 Be authentic and relatable

 While you obviously want your content to be professional, being able to illustrate your personality and approachability can be a huge factor in getting visitors to trust you.
 Telling a compelling story (such as the history of your company and the challenges and triumphs along the way) is a great way to achieve this.
 Don’t be afraid to talk about what really moves you or what has inspired you to keep designing or building.